 Tooth erosion is a dental condition that gradually develops over time as the protective enamel covering of a tooth wears down.
 As the tooth erodes, patients experience heightened sensitivity to hot and cold temperatures and sweets, tooth discoloration, and tooth cracking or chipping.

 At Texas Dental Center, Dr. Clark Damon and Dr. Kari Blankenship offer a range of dental services to treat oral conditions such as tooth erosion.
 Of course, prevention is always the best treatment.
-That is why we have provided a list of the top causes of tooth erosion for our Fort Worth, TX area patients.
+That is why we have provided a list of the top causes of tooth erosion for our Richardson, TX area patients.

 Excessive consumption of acidic foods and drinks can accelerate tooth erosion.
 If you drink soda or fruit drinks on a daily basis, you are at a higher risk of developing enamel erosion.
 Try to limit your consumption of acidic foods and beverages.
 If you do indulge, rinse the mouth with water immediately, and brush the teeth about 30 minutes later to reduce acidic exposure to the teeth.